 Appointment

 The President shall appoint a senior faculty member, executive manager, or other qualified person with the title of University Ombudsperson.
-The Ombudsperson shall respect the sensitive and confidential nature of the position and the privacy of all persons soliciting assistance from the Office of the Ombudsperson, thereby protecting them against retaliation.
+The Ombudsperson shall be confidential, independent, informal, and neutral in accordance with the charter for the office.

 Roles and Responsibilities